allthingsclowd/docker_rpi3_golang_iot_led/README.md

-# Raspberry Pi 3 IoT Demo using Docker &amp; GOLANG to trigger an LED
+# Raspberry Pi 3 IoT Demo using Docker &amp; Golang to trigger an LED

 Dockerfile can be used to build IOT demo container that runs a golang application that will work with the GPIO pins configured to match the following setup :